cdklabs/cdk-pipelines-github/API.md

 Create a credential for a custom registry.

-This method assumes that you will have long-lived Github Secrets stored under the usernameKey and passwordKey that will authenticate to the registry you provide.
+This method assumes that you will have long-lived GitHub Secrets stored under the usernameKey and passwordKey that will authenticate to the registry you provide.

 ```ts